 Most social media monitoring platforms work the same way.
 You start with identifying the most relevant keywords to your business.
 This includes brand-specific keywords as well as topical or industry-related keywords.
 Once you’ve identified the right keywords, you add them to the social media platform using a form of Boolean Logic.

 Most social monitoring tools don’t advertise that they have free trials.
-However, if you are an active buyer and have gone through a series of demos but still unsure, most platforms will honor free trials with limited access to data.
+However, if you are an active buyer and have gone through a series of demos but are still unsure, most platforms will honor free trials with limited access to data.

 Advanced Use Cases of Social Media Monitoring

-Another use case of social media monitoring is listening to customer feedback, consolidating the insights and taking action.
+Another use case of social media monitoring is listening to customer feedback, consolidating the insights, and taking action.
 For example, customer feedback might show that your audience is asking for a particular color of sneakers or a new feature added to your software.
 Taking action means implementing that customer feedback into your product roadmap.
-This drives product innovation and it can also create brand ambassadors at the same time.
+This drives product innovation, and it can also create brand ambassadors at the same time.

-Using the features and functionality of social media listening, it’s not difficult to analyze audiences to better understand who they are and what they care about.
-From a B2B standpoint, imagine tracking IT decision makers and the conversations they are having on social media throughout their buyer journey.
+Using the features and functionality of social media listening, it’s not difficult to analyze audiences to understand better who they are and what they care about.
+From a B2B standpoint, imagine tracking IT decision-makers and the conversations they are having on social media throughout their buyer journey.
 It’s possible.

-You can do the same with various consumer audiences like Gen Z. We all know that they are very vocal online and are not shy to tell the world what they like and dislike when they buy products.
+You can do the same with various consumer audiences like Gen Z. We all know that they are very vocal online and are not shy to tell the world what they like and dislike when buying products.
 So imagine tracking Gen Z shopping habits for different products and services.
 It’s possible.

 Building an Integrated Social Media Monitoring Strategy

 Most people equate social media monitoring with just social media marketing.
 For years, social media as a marketing practice was just an add-on to someone’s responsibilities.
-This person could have worked in public relations, marketing, or even customer support.
-It wasn’t until about seven or eight years ago that CMO‘s and marketing leaders began to create teams specifically for social media.
+This person could have worked in public relations, marketing, or customer support.
+It wasn’t until about seven or eight years ago that CMOs and marketing leaders began to create teams specifically for social media.
 These teams consisted of community managers, creative designers, analysts, copywriters, and paid media strategists.
 Since the social media job function has achieved its independence, it has become a much more strategic force supporting almost all business areas.